-- Level of flood risk affecting the site - Relationship to neighbouring land uses and surrounding settlement
+- Level of flood risk affecting the site

+- Relationship to neighbouring land uses and surrounding settlement

-- Access to and impact on local highways - Proximity to major transport infrastructure - Access to key services and facilities - Hazardous risks and/or contamination - Site topography/landscape quality - Impact on designated and non-designated heritage assets - Land stability - Pylons or high voltage cables - Impact on protected species and designated nature conservation sites/habitats - 2.19 Sites can be discounted from further assessment at either stage, although the criteria at Stage 1 are more critical.
-During the second stage a balanced planning judgement will be made, weighed up against all relevant considerations. - 2.20 In terms of character, Bassetlaw is a predominantly rural district with significant areas of open countryside and a large number of small villages.
+- Access to and impact on local highways

+- Proximity to major transport infrastructure

+- Access to key services and facilities

+- Hazardous risks and/or contamination

+- Site topography/landscape quality

+- Impact on designated and non-designated heritage assets - Land stability - Pylons or high voltage cables - Impact on protected species and designated nature conservation sites/habitats - 2.20 Sites can be discounted from further assessment at either stage, although the criteria at Stage 1 are more critical.
+During the second stage a balanced planning judgement will be made, weighed up against all relevant considerations, including specialist partner views and the proposed use. - 2.21 In terms of character, Bassetlaw is a predominantly rural district with significant areas of countryside and a large number of small villages.
 In this context it is inappropriate to include sites which are extremely unlikely to gain planning consent.
-Therefore, with the exception of sites assessed for their suitability as a new settlement, sites which have no clear relationship or proximity to the established built form of existing settlements have been assessed as unsuitable. - 2.21 Sites with planning permission are included in the Housing Trajectory in Appendix C. The suitability and achievability assessment outcomes of sites without planning permission are listed in Appendix D, E, F, G and H. - 2.22 The suitability of sites with planning permission has already been considered through the planning application process.
-It has therefore been assumed that all sites with planning permission for residential development are suitable for that use. - 2.23 Sites that are discounted at this stage (identified as unsuitable) will be recorded as such and will not be assessed further through the Sustainability Appraisal process and Site Selection Process, in terms of achievability.
-Sites which are identified as suitable, available and either deliverable or developable will inform the Council's housing land supply trajectory and will be considered as potential site allocations, subject to further detailed assessments.
+Therefore, with the exception of sites assessed for their suitability as a new settlement or in the case of employment land are expected to require access to the strategic road network, sites which have no clear relationship or proximity to the established built form of existing settlements have been assessed as unsuitable. - 2.22 Sites with planning permission are included in the Housing Trajectory in Appendix C. The suitability and achievability assessment outcomes of sites without planning permission are listed in Appendix D, E, F, G and H. - 2.23 The suitability of sites with planning permission has already been considered through the planning application process.
+It has therefore been assumed that all sites with planning permission for residential and employment development are suitable for that use. - 2.24 Sites that are discounted at this stage (identified as unsuitable) will be recorded as such and will not be assessed further through the Sustainability Appraisal and Site Selection process, in terms of achievability.
+Housing sites which are identified as suitable, available and either deliverable or developable will inform the Council's housing land supply trajectory and will be considered as potential site allocations, subject to further detailed assessments.
+Employment sites which are identified as suitable, available and either deliverable or developable will be considered as potential site allocations, subject to further detailed assessments.